-We are introducing the Scholastic Reading Pro programme for students in years 7,8 and 9 and all books are available to borrow for all year groups.
-Library cards are issued to all students at the beginning of Term.
+We have introduced the Scholastic Reading Pro programme for students in years 7,8 and 9 and books are available to borrow for all year groups.
+KS3 students should regularly do quizzes on the books on their Scholastic recommended list, in addition to wider reading.
 Books are normally loaned for a period of two weeks; they can be renewed if not finished.
 Students are also auto-enrolled into the Merton Library system, once we have established parental consent.